Auto Loan Terms at a Glance

 How Auto Loan Terms Work at CUTX

-When you finance a vehicle, “term” is simply the length of time you agree to take to repay your loan.
-But the details, like which term you qualify for and how flexible it can be, matter a lot when you’re trying to line up your car payment with the rest of your budget.
+When you finance a vehicle, details like which term you qualify for and how flexible it can be matter a lot when you’re trying to line up your car payment with the rest of your budget.

-Common Term Lengths from 24 to 84 Months
+Term Options: 24 to 84 Months (Including Custom Month Terms)

 How Loan Length Changes Your Rate, Monthly Payment, and Total Interest